 St Kitts comprises an area of just 65 square kilometers, but although the island might be compact with a tiny population to match, there are a huge number of attractions awaiting visitors.

-There are volcanoes to climb, jungles to explore and an intriguing colonial history to investigate.
+There are volcanoes to climb, jungles to explore an intriguing colonial history to investigate.
 There are beach bars and restaurants to enjoy, outdoor activities aplenty and perhaps even the odd cricket game to watch too.

 There are a lot of things to do in St Kitts, and here are the best of them.